brson/stdx/README.md

 Access to [JSON], the "JavaScript Object Notation" format, widely used for transmission and storage of data on the Internet.
-This crate can be used for reading, writing, and manipulation of arbitrary JSON in addition to it's use for automatic serialization with [serde](#serde).
+This crate can be used for reading, writing, and manipulation of arbitrary JSON in addition to its use for automatic serialization with [serde](#serde).

 **Example**: [`examples/json.rs`]